Secure Browser Access to code-server VSCode Behind Pomerium

 - Select New Policy

-- Enter a Name for your policy, like
+- Enter a Name for your policy, like any authenticated

 - Select Builder